On this page

 Links to key research projects and assessments relevant to in-situ gasification (commonly referred to as underground coal gasification) are provided below:

 |Key Findings of the Geomechanical Assessment of the proposed Leigh Creek UCG demonstration plant (PDF 140KB)|

-Presentations by the Energy Resources Division in relation to underground coal gasification and/or the proposed Leigh Creek Energy in-situ gasification project are provided below.
+Presentations by the Department for Energy and Mining - Energy Resources Division in relation to underground coal gasification and/or the proposed Leigh Creek Energy in-situ gasification project are provided below.

 |Presented at||Presented by and title of presentation|